openmeteo/loggertodb/docs/usage.rst

 .. _olson database: http://www.iana.org/time-zones
 .. _wikipedia's copy: http://en.wikipedia.org/wiki/List_of_tz_database_time_zones

-Currently ``loggertodb`` performs a very limited kind of correction; it assumes that the time change occurs exactly when it is supposed to occur, not a few hours earlier or later.
+``loggertodb`` assumes that the time change occurs exactly when it is supposed to occur, not a few hours earlier or later.
 For the switch towards DST, things are simple.
-For the switch from DST to winter time, things are more complicated, because there's an hour that appears twice;
+For the switch from DST to winter time, things are more complicated, because there's an hour that appears twice.
-``loggertodb`` assumes that any records in the ambiguous hour refer to after the switch, unless according to the computer's clock the switch hasn't occurred yet.
+If the ambiguous hour occurs twice, ``loggertodb`` will usually do the correct thing; it will consider that the second occurence is after the switch and the first is before the switch.
+If according to the computer's clock the switch hasn't occurred yet, any references to the ambiguous hour are considered to have occurred before the switch.

 The ``timezone`` parameter is used only in order to know when the DST switches occur.
 The timestamp, after removing any DST, are entered as